There is so much to consider when it comes to running your home.

 2. Energy Efficiency

-Are your utility bills are a little more than this time last year?
+Are your utility bills are a little higher than this time last year?
 That may be a sign that some part of your heater is weakening.
 Most companies can deliver a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is going out.
 Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
 Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age